Martha-Irhirhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 18. 102-if_only is a script that changes the owner of the file hello to betty only if it is owned by user guillaume.

+19. 103-star_wars is a script that plays star wars iv in the termial